sad woman sitting on couch - how to overcome emotional painPin

 1 Write out your emotions

 I will always write about writing.
-In my opinion (though professionals encourage it too), writing is very therapeutic and is the best way to get all that hurt out of you so you can heal.
+In my opinion (though professionals encourage it, too), writing is very therapeutic and is the best way to get all that hurt out of you so you can heal.

-And now start writing.
+And now, start writing.

 Now you write out all the ways this person hurt you, the horrible things they did to you, and how it made you feel.
-This is your space to write out your painful emotions.
-All of them.
+This is your space to write out your painful emotions—all of them.

 Focus on you more than them.
 Focus on your pain and all your feelings.
 Get it all out!!
-You could write for 1 page or 10 pages.
+You could write for 1 page or ten pages.
 It doesn’t matter.
 And you can do this exercise as often as you have to.

-When you’re done writing you can burn it, shred it, bury it.
+When you’re done writing, you can burn it, shred it, bury it.
 Whatever you want to do with it.
 And trust me, you’ll feel like a million bucks when it’s done.

 2 Breathing exercises

-I love doing this and though it may seem hard at first, once you get the hang of it, you’ll become a pro and love it too!
+I love doing this, and though it may seem hard at first, once you get the hang of it, you’ll become a pro and love it too!

 If you can get outside into some fresh air or near water, all the better.
 What’s most important here is to focus on the now, not the past hurt or the traumatic events that are causing your pain right now.

 Just focus on the present and your breath.
-This is the best way to practice mindfulness, which means to be mindful of where you are and what you think and feel without judgement.
+This is the best way to practice mindfulness, which means to be mindful of where you are and what you think and feel without judgment.
 It involves breathing methods, guided imagery, and other practices to relax the body and mind and help reduce stress.

 There are some amazing meditation apps on Insight Timer and even on YouTube.
 If you like listening to guided meditations, you should def check them out.
 I like The Mindful Movement on YouTube.